tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 **Arguments:**

 * **subcommand**: The management command to run.
-Either "start", "syncdb", or "collectstatic".

     * *start*: Start the Django development server.
 Wrapper for ``manage.py runserver``.
     * *syncdb*: Initialize the database during installation.
 Wrapper for ``manage.py syncdb``.
-    * *syncapps*: Sync installed apps with the TethysApp database.
+    * *sync*: Sync installed apps and extensions with the TethysApp database.
-    * *collectstatic*: Link app static/public directories to STATIC_ROOT directory and then run Django's collectstatic command.
+    * *collectstatic*: Link app and extension static/public directories to STATIC_ROOT directory and then run Django's collectstatic command.
 Preprocessor and wrapper for ``manage.py collectstatic``.
     * *collectworkspaces*: Link app workspace directories to TETHYS_WORKSPACES_ROOT directory.
     * *collectall*: Convenience command for running both *collectstatic* and *collectworkspaces*.
     * *superuser*: Create a new superuser/website admin for your Tethys Portal.